sebw/ansible-acs-policy-creation/README.md

 ## Challenge

-We want to automate the create of policies in Red Hat Advanced Cluster Security for Kubernetes.
+We want to automate the creation of policies in Red Hat Advanced Cluster Security for Kubernetes.

 There's an API endpoint for the task so it can be automated with Ansible.